Media Management

 - Navigate to the Videos section

-- Choose your video file (MP4, MOV, or WebM)
+- Drag and drop your video file or click to browse

 - Add metadata during upload (title, description, tags)